A Project of West Passage Action

 Quonset Watch Our shared waterway.
 Our right to know.

-Independent research on industrial projects proposed for Quonset Business Park in North Kingstown, RI — compiled for the communities of the West Passage: Jamestown, North Kingstown, Narragansett, and the greater Bay region.
+Independent research on industrial projects proposed for Quonset Business Park in North Kingstown, RI — compiled for the communities of Narragansett Bay: North Kingstown, Jamestown, East Greenwich, Narragansett, Wickford, Warwick, and the greater Bay region.

 What is happening at Quonset — and why every community on Narragansett Bay should care